semgrep/semgrep-docs/docs/semgrepignore-v2-reference.md

 expanded into a list of regular files to be analyzed.
 Symbolic links are allowed as scanning roots.

-Expanding a folder consists in listing its contents recursively with the following exceptions:
+Expanding a folder consists of listing its contents recursively with the following exceptions:

 * Symbolic links other than the original scanning roots are ignored.